 - Map It shows you how to structure your essays with a clear sense of purpose and direction.
 Every good story has a strong beginning, middle, and end.
 When you map it, you go a bit further.
 The “Magnet” makes your audience stick to the story until the end.
 The “Pivot” shows a risk, a lesson, a learning, or an important change.
 The “Glow” ends with a specific action, rather than your interpretation of what it means.
 This map helps people vividly remember your story and leaves them wanting to know more about you.

 That’s how you take thousands of years of human evolution and use it to connect with people every time you speak or write.
-With these five steps, although it may not seem like it, you are applying many years’ worth of research.
+With these five steps, although it may not seem like it, you are applying many years’ worth of research and human experience.
 That’s pretty cool!

-To practice the Moments Method in practice and actually use it yourself, head over to StoryBuilder for a free thirty-day trial of an online coach that makes the Moments Method simple and easy to use.
+To practice the Moments Method, head over to StoryBuilder, our writing platform that makes the Moments Method simple and easy to use.